webrecorder/browsertrix/frontend/docs/docs/user-guide/deduplication.md

 # Deduplication

+!!! info "Deduplication is in Beta"

+    As of current release, the feature is still beta and may not be available to all users.
+    If you don't see the options below, consult your admin or reach out to support to request access.

 ## Overview

 Deduplication (or “dedupe”) is the process of preventing duplicate content from being stored during crawling.
 In Browsertrix, deduplication is facilitated through [collections](./collection.md), which allow arbitrary grouping of crawled content as needed.